JT-dev-JT/Spring-Boot-Admin-server/README.md

 # Spring-Boot-Admin-server
-This is the sample project of creating a Spring boot admin server
+This is the sample project of creating a Spring boot admin server with basic Spring security setting